fjbaculima/Plataforma-de-Informes/README.md

-# Generate a Structural Engineering Report
+# Generate a Structural Engineering Report: SlimFile

-_Structural Report_ is a software aimed to help structural engineers to create their reports.
+_SlimFile_ is a software aimed to help structural engineers to create their reports.
 This first version considers standards of Ecuador only.
 It is created as a thesis project for the department of Civil Engineering at [Universidad Técnica Particular de Loja](https://www.utpl.edu.ec/en).

-_Structural Report_ is built as a SPA using JavaScript Vanilla.
+_SlimFile_ is built as a SPA using JavaScript Vanilla and [pdfmake](http://pdfmake.org/#/) a client/server side PDF printing in pure JavaScript library.

 ## Usage